SneakyPeet/whats-that-function/_functions/clojure.core/comment.md

 fn: comment
 lib: clojure.core
 programming_language: clojure
-backgroundcolor: ""
+backgroundcolor: "#ff5b72"
-headingcolor: ""
+headingcolor: "#7ad4e0"
-fncolor: "TODO"
+fncolor: "#ffad5d"
 youtube: TODO
 published: false
 date: 2024-04-02 00:00:00

 ---
+The comment macro enables rich text comments that fits well into a repl driven development workflow.

-comment is a macro that takes any number of expressions as arguments and returns nil.
+It takes any number of expressions as arguments and returns nil.

-The expressions are completely ignored, meaning they are not evaluated.
+The expressions in the comment body are not evaluated.

-Let's see why this is useful by first comparing the comment macro to other comment types in Clojure.
+Let's see why this is useful by first comparing the comment macro to other comment types.

 ## Example 1